The Haghia Sofia, Istanbul

 Hotels in Istanbul & Turkey

 Without a doubt, the historic Pera Palas Hotel is the most interesting place to stay, see the section below.
 It wasn't that expensive, by grand hotel standards, although prices have risen after refurbishment.
 The nearby Grand Hotel de Londres offers similar affordable grandeur, www.londrahotel.net, it's apparently a favourite with archaeologists working in Turkey!
 Alternatively, the Yasmak Sultan is a good choice.
-For a good cheap hotel in the Sultanahmet travellers' area, try the Park Hotel.

 Pera Palas Hotel, Istanbul.
 Check prices

 Easily the most famous and historic hotel in Istanbul is the Pera Palas, built in 1892 by the Compagnie Internationale des Wagons-Lits to accommodate the passengers arriving by train on the Orient Express from London and Paris.
-Agatha Christie, Mustafa Kemal Attaturk and even King George V have stayed here.
+Agatha Christie, Mustafa Kemal Atatürk and even King George V have stayed here.
 It was completely refurbished in 2010 with its delightfully faded grandeur fully restored.
 If your budget will stretch, it's a wonderful and historic place to stay.
-One of it's rooms has been kept as a museum to Turkish leader Ataturk, another room (411) was regularly used by Agatha Christie, and can actually be booked by guests.
+One of it's rooms has been kept as a museum to Turkish leader Atatürk, another room (411) was regularly used by Agatha Christie, and can actually be booked by guests.
 Check prices & book the Pera Palace.

 The Man in Seat 61 says: "Istanbul's famous Pera Palas hotel is a classic, one of my favourite hotels anywhere - admittedly much pricier after its refurbishment, but now a true 5 star hotel with helpful & friendly staff.
 It's a special place for my wife and I, it just happens to be where I told my wife she was pregnant with our first child, after the hotel's duty manager translated a certain Turkish word..."